BZIvanov/TechnoShop-Frontend_React-Redux/README.md

 - _docker:dev-stop_ - Stop the docker containers
 - _docker:prod-start_ - Start the docker containers in production mode.
 Additional _production.yml_ file is used to overrirde the stage _devenv_ with _prodenv_.
 In the Dockerfile for _prodenv_ stage we will then set NODE_ENV to production
 - _docker:prod-stop_ - Stop the docker containers
 - _docker:test_ - Run the unit tests container.
+Run this command outside the container terminal, use VS code terminal for example.
 Separate _docker-compose.test.yml_ file is used for the unit tests, because we don't want to also start the database and pgadmin containers.
 All database operations are mocked in the tests
 - _docker:test:e2e_ - Run the e2e tests containers.
 Additional _test-e2e.yml_ file is used for the e2e tests to override the stage in _docker-compose.yml_ file.
 Additional flag _--exit-code-from_ is applied to close stop the containers are the tests are finished

 ## Rate limiting